fac-13/GP_Bernadette/README.md

 * Simple to use and accessible
 * Identify the carer's circumstances and if they are a 'kinship carer'
 * Signpost the carer to relevant information on the website
 * Should the carer want more advice, send the carer's contact info and other details to the advice service for a call back
+* Adhere to the Grandparents Plus brand guidelines

 ------
 #### MVP Target User